Polished stone celts such as these

 but some of those found as offerings are so small they

-don't look like functional objects.
+do not look like functional objects.
 Davis site.
 TARL

 The "Ceremonial Maze"(Building